 CM: What about men, can TCM help men in regards to infertility?

 JP: Everything we’ve discussed above pertains to the male half of the equation as well.
 Unlike women, whose eggs were produced and ready to go as babies, men are constantly producing sperm and thus sperm quality is completely impacted by his diet, environment, and stress levels.
-Sometimes even having abnormally low testosterone levels could have an effect on the production of sperm, which could make it significantly harder to naturally conceive.
+Unfortunately for some men, any minor inconvenience to their body could disrupt their sperm production, although there are some sites like www.sextoyinsider.com/how-to-cum-more/ which can help men release more sperm when having sex.
+Some men don’t have any issues, even with a poor diet and whatnot.
+Sometimes even having abnormally low testosterone levels could also have an effect on the production of sperm, which could make it significantly harder to naturally conceive.
 I hadn’t heard about this until a friend told me about it, but something like these hcg injections for men could help to treat infertility as it can increase the amount of sperm that is being produced.
 However, it may not be as effective in all individuals.
 Western fertility practitioners will tell you that nothing can be done for sperm health, which is tragic.
 With a competent TCM practitioner, spermatic disorders are often easily reversed with Traditional Chinese Medicine if the patient is fully compliant.
 As I stated before, this requires acupuncture, Chinese herbs, and a gamut of lifestyle changes.